mikecann/clouds-and-edges/README.md

 - Ensure that when building / rebuilding read-models events are correctly buffered and played in the correct order
 - Proper error handling and rollback of transactions if things go wrong
+- Ensure that events will always be inserted into the EventStore in order
+- Ensure that Aggregate commands are executed in a single-threaded manner
+- Ensure that side-effects in processes are only executed once while the process is "live"

 ## More Testing